lupyuen/lupyuen.github.io/src/display2.md

 ![Blender](https://lupyuen.github.io/images/de2-blender.jpg)

-Internally, the Display Driver will manipulate the __Display Registers__ to...
+Internally, the Display Driver will manipulate the __Display Hardware Registers__ to...

 1. Configure the __Framebuffers__ (and their RAM Addresses)